JarrodRizor/LeaderBoard/readme.md

 ## Welcome

 LeaderBoard is open-source software that was built for the Ohio Game Developer Expo to help keep track of users and the scores they would receive in their games.
-It is built off the [Laravel 5.1 Framework]. (http://laravel.com/docs/5.1).
+It is built off the [Laravel 5.1 Framework](http://laravel.com/docs/5.1).
 Feel free to download and do as you please.